Fairway Villa

 Across many listings, amenities are described in detail but EV charging is never mentioned and is not flagged in MLS.
 This strongly suggests the building does not currently offer EV charging stations.

-Moderately strong evidence that guest parking is available: 8 of 20 MLS listings list guest parking and many remarks mention 'guest parking', 'ample guest parking', or 'guest parking on 6th floor', indicating building-level visitor parking options.
+Moderately strong and consistent evidence that guest parking is available: 8 of 20 MLS records list guest parking and many remarks explicitly state 'guest parking', 'ample guest parking', or 'guest parking on the 6th floor'.
+The references appear across multiple listings/agents, supporting inclusion of guest parking as a building feature.

 Clear evidence of secured parking/entry: several listings (5 of 20 MLS with SECENT) and many remarks state 'secure', 'fob access', 'secured entry', or 'parking is secured (fob/guard)', showing the garage/building access is controlled and secure for residents.